Konloch/SafeYAML/README.md

 </dependency>
 ```

-## How To Add As Library - SnakeYAML 1.34/2.0-INDEV with the safe changes made
+## How To Add As Library - SnakeYAML 1.34/2.0-INDEV with the safe changes
 ***Not Recommended** - I recommend using `1.33.0` as this version drops compatability for older features and may cause API breaks if used as a transitive dependency.*
 Add it as a maven dependency or just [download the latest release](https://github.com/Konloch/SafeYAML/releases).
 ```xml